diocomweb/website/docs/programs/ambassador_registration_program.md

 ## Overview

-This goal of this program is to grow an ecosystem to promote Diode, and ultimately expand the use of the Diode Network and a more secure Internet.
+**Goal:** grow an ecosystem that promotes Diode, ultimately expanding the use of the Diode Network and a more secure Internet!

 We want everyone to tell others : 1) How Diode is the best tool for private and secure communications 2) You can earn rewards by joining the Diode referral program!